antonio-iodice/dashboard-angular/README.md

 # Live Dashboard

 This is a sample project to display live data.
+The project was built using a PostgreSQL database and an Express.js backend server.
+The web page was built using Angular and ng2-charts.
+The communication between the frontend and backend has been handled with a WebSocket connection using the Socket.io library.

 ## Getting Started